nulab/BacklogMigration-Jira/README.md

 ### About custom fields
 * Versions and users will be registered as lists and will be the fixed values.
 * Boolean values will be registered in radio button format of "Yes" or "No".
+* The date and time are converted to dates and registered.

+### About change logs
+* Worklog is not supported.
+Scheduled for next release.

 ### About limitations in Backlog
 * Importing users will be terminated if the number of users will exceed the limit in Backlog.